Stress is fact of a life. Everyone experiences it in one form or another.

 Too much stress, however, can contribute to serious health issues, such as high blood pressure, heart disease and diabetes.

 It can also lead to anxiety and its various symptoms, including breathing difficulty.
 A strong relationship with your primary care physician is always recommended to keep you on the right track.

 Now, not all stress is bad.
 There is the type of stress that keeps us alert and motivated to achieve goals such as completing a work or school project.

 It’s the bad stress, better defined as chronic or excessive stress, that we need to worry about because that’s the type that tends to keep us up at night and has long-term effects.

 Chronic stress may involve anger and other negative emotions.
 It can impact your sleep, ability to lose or maintain weight, and productivity at work.

 It's important to manage stress as part of your everyday routine.
 It will make you become more resilient when it comes to responding to unexpected things that arise and cause you stress.

-“Some stress is unavoidable, but you can do plenty to prevent it from taking a toll on your health including by exercising regularly, eating healthy, staying hydrated and getting the right amount of sleep,” said Paul Brydon, DO, a family medicine physician at Scripps Clinic Rancho Bernardo.
+“Some stress is unavoidable but you can do plenty to prevent it from taking a toll on your health including exercising regularly, eating healthy, staying hydrated and getting the right amount of sleep,” said Paul Brydon, DO, a family medicine physician at Scripps Clinic Rancho Bernardo.

-Here are 5 tips to help you routinely manage stress:
+Here are five tips to help you routinely manage stress: